kainbryanjones/Mercy/README.md

 This is not a git tutorial, but a few pointers on how to create a git repository and what to add to .gitignore for JUCE projects.

 # Tutorials
-Mercy will be accompanied by a series of tutorials on my band's blog.
+Mercy will be accompanied by a series of tutorials on my blog.
 These will be published by the end of January and will be linked here when available.

 # Footnote
-If you feel like you could improve Mercy or I have made an error somewhere then feel free to contact me at <contact.kainbryanjones@gmail.com>
+If you feel like you could improve Mercy or I have made an error somewhere then feel free to contact me at <contact.kainbryanjones@gmail.com> or better yet just fork the project!